-Benefits of decaffeinated coffee
+Benefits of Decaf Coffee

 Despite the demonization in the past, coffee is generally good for your health.
 It has many health benefits, mainly due to its antioxidant content and other active ingredients.

-Decaffeinated coffee can reduce the risk of type 2 diabetes, but also the risk of premature death.
+Decaf can reduce the risk of type 2 diabetes, but also the risk of premature death.